HELCOM Hot Spots

 A list of significant pollution sites around the Baltic Sea – HELCOM Hot Spots – was established in 1992.
-Three quarters (118 - as of December 2016) have since been cleaned up.
+Out of total HELCOM Hot Spots, (%) are active and (%) have been cleaned up by December 2020.

 This positive development is the result of the implementation of the Baltic Sea Joint Comprehensive Environmental Action Programme (JCP, 1992 – 2013) – the international environmental management framework for the long-term restoration of the ecological balance of the Baltic Sea.

 The Programme Implementation Task Force (PITF) coordinated the implementation of the JCP during the last years.
 PITF consisted of representatives from the European Union and every country in the Baltic Sea drainage basin, as well as international financing institutions, governmental and non-governmental organisations.
 Focus was on the investments made to reduce pollution from a variety of sources, including serious pollution Hot Spots designated by HELCOM, and on the drafting of management plans for sensitive coastal lagoons and wetlands.